 The proposed expanded national RET for Australia now includes a far more significant target to be implemented within an increasingly stressed electricity industry infrastructure, including transmission, and a rapidly evolving industry structure with less government ownership and growingly powerful vertically integrated 'gentailers'.
-The risks of poor outcomes with the proposed RET do not appear to have been fully appreciated in the exposure draft legislation and regulations.
+The risks of poor outcomes with the proposed RET do not appear to have been fully appreciated in the proposed design.